 Use a Hook in a Cold Email

-There’s nothing influencers and writers love more than knowing how their strategies and tactics have helped others.
+Influencers and writers love nothing more than knowing how their strategies and tactics have helped others.

-Share your results with them, and they’ll be happy to spread it to their fans and followers.
+Share your results with them, and they’ll be happy to spread them to their fans and followers.

 Here’s a simple template: